Samsung/tizen-docs/docs/application/web/get-started/tv/first-samsung-tv-app.md

     The automatic build means that Tizen Studio automatically rebuilds the application whenever you change a source or resource file and save the application project.

-    To use the automatic build:
+    To use the automatic build, follow these steps:

     1. Select the project in the **Project Explorer** view.
     2. In the Tizen Studio menu, select **Project \> Build Automatically**.